KnugiHK/SimpleHNC/README.md

 2. MD5
 3. SHA-1
 4. SHA-256
+5. SHA-384 *Not fully support*
+6. SHA-512 *Not fully support*

 # To-Do
-1. Add SHA-384 support
+1. Add fully support on SHA-384 and SHA-512
-2. Feature: Right click menu shortcut
-3. Calculate at background
+2. Calculate at background

-# Checksum
+# Checksum (released binary only)
 SimpleHNC.exe (Beta 3)

 CRC32: b4a40dee<br />